adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 ### From linear maps back to Jacobians

-The linear map formulation allows us to avoid intermediate Jacobian matrices in long chains of function compositions.
+The linear map formulation allows us to avoid intermediate Jacobian matrices in long chains of matrix-vector products.
-But can we use this machinery to recover the Jacobian of the composition $f$ itself?
+This machinery can be used to turn linear maps (lazy matrix representations) into dense matrices in a computationally expensive process we call **materialization**.

-As shown in Figure 6, we can **compute Jacobians column by column** in forward mode.
+Figure 6 demonstrates how to **materialize Jacobians column by column** in forward mode.
-Evaluating the linear map $Df(\mathbf{x})$ on the $i$-th standard basis vector yields the $i$-th column of the Jacobian $J_f(\mathbf{x})$:
+Evaluating the linear map $Df(\mathbf{x})$ on the $i$-th standard basis vector materializes the $i$-th column of the Jacobian $J_f(\mathbf{x})$.

 $$ \Dfc(\vbc{i}) = \left( \Jfc \right)_\colorv{i,:} $$

 Thus, recovering the full $m \times n$ Jacobian requires one JVP with each of the $n$ standard basis vectors of the **input space**.
+Once again, we distinguish between linear maps and materialized matrices and by using dashed and solid lines respectively:

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/forward_mode.svg" class="img-fluid" %}
 <div class="caption">
-    Figure 6: Forward-mode AD reconstructs Jacobians column-by-column.
+    Figure 6: Forward-mode AD materializes Jacobians column-by-column.
 </div>

-As illustrated in Figure 7, we can also **compute Jacobians row by row** in reverse mode.
+As illustrated in Figure 7, we can also **materialize Jacobians row by row** in reverse mode.
 Unlike forward mode in Figure 6, this requires one VJP with each of the $m$ standard basis vectors of the **output space**.

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/reverse_mode.svg" class="img-fluid" %}
 <div class="caption">
-    Figure 7: Reverse-mode AD reconstructs Jacobians row-by-row.
+    Figure 7: Reverse-mode AD materializes Jacobians row-by-row.
 </div>

 <aside class="l-body box-note" markdown="1">